AG DOK - Arbeitsgemeinschaft Dokumentarfilm e.V.

-The guide was a dimmed 1kW RifaLight (Softbox), with a measured color temperature of 2400K.
-It was not possible to position the color chart to give it the same light as the model.
-It is additionally lit by an undimmed 300W Fresnel lens.
-The light on the background produces an unfiltered HMI, the light strings on the left in the picture are commercially available "warm white" LEDs with a clear green cast, on the left in the picture is a tungsten light tube.
+The key light is a dimmed 1kW RifaLight Softbox, the color temperature is 2400K.
+It was not possible to position the color chart so that the exposure was the same as for the model, so it received some additional light from an undimmed 300W Fresnel which raised the color temperature slightly.
+The light on the background is from an unfiltered HMI, the fairy lights on the left of the frame are commercially available "warm white" LEDs with a green cast, on the right is a tungsten light tube.

 Measurement: guide 125 Lux (EV 8 2/3 = T2.8 at 1/50s & 800 ISO)

 Spectrum measured on white card: 2370K

 Three typical lighting situations are simulated to test the color rendition of the cameras at low color temperatures and the effect underexposure has on image quality.
 We were particularly interested in investigating how the cameras with Dual-ISO perform in low-light situations.